The Livesay Award

 3) Develop a new generation of nonprofit leaders

-The Livesay Award was created in honor of popular and well-respected Professor of Sociology Jeff Livesay, who brought PIFP to Colorado College in 2002 and has shepherded it through 10 years of growth to become a signature program on campus.
+The Livesay Award was created in honor of popular and well-respected Professor of Sociology Jeff Livesay, who brought PIFP to Colorado College and has shepherded it through more than 10 years of growth to become a signature program on campus.

 The award will be presented each year to a Colorado College graduate who is living out the mission, spirit, and goals of PIFP in his or her life and career by contributing to systemic change, by increasing the capacity of the nonprofit sector, and by helping to build a new generation of nonprofit leaders.

 If you know a CC grad who has made a significant contribution to the nonprofit sector in Colorado over the years, please nominate him or her for the Livesay Award.
 You must submit a CV or resume for the nominee in addition to your nomination form, in order for your nomination to be considered.

 Nominations for the 2016 Livesay Award must be submitted by November 15, 2014.
 Colorado College staff, faculty, and alumni may submit nominations.